The Miracles: Accolades, awards and honors

 In 2015, the Miracles were inducted into The National Rhythm & Blues Hall of Fame in Detroit, Michigan.
 On their website, it is stated that the Miracles' exclusion from the Rock and Roll Hall of Fame was "outrageous", pointing out Robinson's solo induction went against its own rules.
 Robinson had only spent 14 years as a solo performer, and his name was not in front of the group's until 1967.
 It further stated the Miracles were "the heartbeat of Motown in the 1960s, one of the best vocal groups ever formed and owners of some of the greatest records Rock has ever produced."
 It was also stated that with the Miracles' induction, the Hall of Fame "remedied its most shameful chapter and the biggest miracle is it took this long to do it."

 In May 2016, The National Academy of Recording Arts and Sciences paid tribute to the Miracles with a special year-long career retrospective of the group at The Grammy Museum in Los Angeles entitled "Legends of Motown: Celebrating the Miracles", highlighting their groundbreaking history and accomplishments as Motown's first recording artists, with appearances by original Miracles Claudette Rogers-Robinson and Pete Moore.
 The Miracles are four-time Grammy Hall of Fame inductees.
 At this special showing, as an expression of her gratitude, Ms Robinson stated:

 "It is my honor to be recognized by the GRAMMY Museum's Legends of Motown series.
-I am very grateful that the GRAMMY Museum has provided a platform for fans to experience the history of the Miracles and include items from my private collection to be displayed.
+I am grateful that the GRAMMY Museum provided a platform for fans to experience the history of the Miracles and include items from my private collection to be displayed.
 The Miracles along with Mr. Berry Gordy and Motown have become a part of musical history that changed the landscape of popular music, soul and R&B to foster positive and progressive race relations in America and around the world.
 Thank you for the amazing opportunity."

 In a tribute to Motown's first group, Martha Reeves of Martha and the Vandellas stated: "In Liverpool they have a statue of the Beatles.
 Someplace in Detroit there should be a statue of (Smokey Robinson and) the Miracles."